pythonwithalex/Spring2015/week2/class_ex_1.md

 print y
 ````

+## 2a: Print all the numbers under 100 that contain a '4' or a '2'.

-## 2: find the sum of all even numbers under 100 that contain a '4' or a '2'
+## 2b: print the sum of all numbers under 100 that contain a '4' or a '2'.

 ## 3: Swap Values